LeonaBaetz/Mental_Imagery_Experiment/README.md

 As we will earliest meet at the 22nd July, we apoligize that our very final report will be earliest send at the 23th July, latest 23:59.

 ### Experiment
 Since we gathered all the necessary data for our analysis (thanks everyone for participating!) we took the experiment offline.
-You can now still open the Netlify link or open the experiment locally but your data will not be collected anymore. <br/> Have fun!
+You can still open the experiment via the Netlify link or open it locally using the index.html, but your data will not be collected anymore and will not count towards our analyses. <br/> Have fun!

 ### What went wrong and we did not understand in our Analysis: